davidgmz15/Intervu.AI/README.md

-# PrepPal AI
+# Intervu.AI

 ## Overview

-PrepPal AI is a web-based application that simulates real interview scenarios for a variety of industries, including behavioral, software engineering, consulting, banking/finance, and quantitative finance.
+Intervu.AI is a web-based application that simulates real interview scenarios for a variety of industries, including behavioral, software engineering, consulting, banking/finance, and quantitative finance.
 It uses voice interaction and AI-driven feedback to help users practice and improve their interview skills in a realistic, supportive environment.

 ## Features
 - **Voice-based Interview Practice:** Speak your answers and interact with the AI agent in real time.